delucis/v3.chrisswithinbank.net/_posts/blog/2016-01-03-teaching-max-msp.md

 featured_image_alt: Some modules from the 264 Tools Max package.
 featured_image_caption: Some modules from the [264 Tools](https://github.com/mus264/264-tools) Max package.
 ---
-Last semester I assisted [Hans Tutschku](http://www.tutschku.com/) with a class (called Music 264) at Harvard University on improvisation with electronics, and we used [Max](https://cycling74.com/max/) as our main tool for the students to build their own electronic “instruments.”
+Last semester I assisted [Hans Tutschku](http://www.tutschku.com/) with a class called Music 264 at Harvard University on improvisation with electronics, and we used [Max](https://cycling74.com/max/) as our main tool for students to build their own electronic “instruments.”
 Faced with students ranging from Max beginners to more experienced programmers, and wanting to spend as much time as possible making music, we needed a solution that would allow us to teach Max and simultaneously start exploring performance.

 I wanted to write up some of our experiences, in particular focusing on a package of Max patches I built for the class called [264 Tools](https://github.com/mus264/264-tools).